Nicolas Bouliane

 Why register your address

-Then I try to explain how the process goes, again, from their perspective: What are their needs?
+Then I try to explain how the process goes, once again from their perspective.
+What are their needs?
 What are they uncertain about?
 What scares them?

 Usually, people want to know how long it will take, how hard it’s gonna be, how to prepare, and exactly how to get the required documents.
 The official website never explains those things.
 “Here’s a list of documents.
 Good luck.”
 The rest is left as an exercise to the reader.